 Securing world food supplies is more important than ever before.

 Global populations are expected to hit 8bn by 2050, meaning food production has to be seriously examined if people are going to have healthy, nutritious diets.

 Productive farmland is coming under threat due to climate change and the need to house more people, while the planet’s resources are diminishing, meaning farmers have to find new ways to produce food.

 At the same time, livestock are becoming an increasingly important source of nutrition around the world, with demand for meat products predicted to double in the first half of this century.

-The Society has a vital role in advising policy-makers on meeting the challenge of securing food supplies while impacting less on the environment.
+The Society has a vital role in advising policy-makers on meeting the challenge of securing food supplies with lower environmental impact.